Jubai-Khalil/Final-Year-Project/README.md

 -------------------------------
 Before starting, navigate to the folder 'Backend' in a new terminal.
 Then:

-- Run npm start --> If this doesn't work follow the below steps.
+- Run: npm start --> If this doesn't work follow the below steps.

+- Run: npm install express install the necessary node modules
+- Run: npm start

 - The terminal should providelog information as the connection is establishing a port